 0 credit hour(s) | Fall | Spring | Summer

 Emphasizes the essential knowledge and skills needed to be a machinery maintenance mechanic and includes predictive-preventive maintenance, gas and arc welding, machine shop operation, piping and tubing systems, electrical and electronic circuit troubleshooting, drive components, air compressors, hydraulic and pneumatic systems, fluid drive systems, language skills, critical thinking, and environmental management systems.
 Contact: 300 clock hours.
 Additional fee.
-Does not count toward A.A. or A.S. degree.
+Students in this program can earn 15 credit hours towards their Engineering Technology A.S. degree.

 Additional Course Information

 Standard high school diploma or GED diploma.
 Must be at least 18 years old.

 Note: Students must take the Test of Adult Basic Education (TABE) within the first semester of enrollment in the program or present evidence of allowable substitute.
 (Learn more.)
 In order to successfully complete the program, students must earn a score of at 9.0 or higher in all three parts of the TABE (language, reading and mathematics).